 For about half of the second set, it was very close.
 Play was back and forth until Williams senior, Natalie Albright shifted the tide with a fierce kill.
 This put Williams up 16-14, and from here on out, the set never got closer than two points.
 Williams further capitalized on three straight errors by Kean University to surge to a 25-20 win.

 In the third set, Williams had the mindset of jumping out to an early lead, and the Ephs did just that.
-Senior, Alex Newton's intelligent serves and sophomore, Lydia Kurtz's three straight kills pushed Williams to a 5-0 lead, and the Ephs never looked back.
+Senior, Alexandra Newton's intelligent serves and sophomore, Lydia Kurtz's three straight kills pushed Williams to a 5-0 lead, and the Ephs never looked back.
 The set never got closer than four points as the Ephs played confidently and loosely to secure a 25-21 victory.
 For this match, Kean University leaders were: junior, Zoe Strozewski with seven kills; senior, Brianna Calvano with eleven assists; and sophomore, Amanda Delio with eight digs.
-Williams leaders were: Erin Denham with twelve kills; Alex Newton with thirty-seven assists; and senior, Daiana Takashima with nineteen digs.
+Williams leaders were: Erin Denham with twelve kills; Alexandra Newton with thirty-seven assists; and senior, Daiana Takashima with nineteen digs.

 Regarding the season opener, Head coach Christi Kelsey remarked: "We executed well from start to finish.
 I thought we had some great moments from all of our attackers as they moved the ball around well with shot selection.
 Our setters did a nice job of creating tempo and space along with all around team defensive discipline.
 This provided us with the opportunity to work on a transition offense.
 Overall, it was a great match to open up the weekend."